Circular orders: topology and continuous actions: Topology of circular orders

 In general, condition (COP1) does not imply condition (COP2).
 Indeed, consider a 4-element cycle $X=Y=\{1,2,3,4\}$ and a selfmap $p: X \to X, p(1)=p(3)=1, p(2)=p(4)=2$.
-Then (COP1) is trivially satisfied because $f(X)<3$ but not (COP2).
-In Lemma \ref{l:Prop-c-ord}.1 we show that (COP1) is enough if $|p(X)| \geq 3$.
+Then (COP1) is trivially satisfied but (COP2) fails.
+However in Proposition \ref{p:Prop-c-ord}.1 we show that (COP1) implies (COP2) for every $p(X)$ which is not a two-point set.

 \begin{remark} \ \begin{enumerate} \item For every linear order preserving map $(X_1,\leq_1) \to (X_2,\leq_2)$ the map $(X_1,R_{\leq_1}) \to (X_2,R_{\leq_2})$ (between the corresponding c-ordered sets) is also c-order preserving.